Fisiu/infra/REAME.md

   --scsihw virtio-scsi-pci \
   --cpu cputype=host \
   --memory 512 \
-  --serial0 socket --vga serial0 \
+  --vga qxl \
   --net0 virtio,bridge=vmbr0,tag=10
 ```

-# Import the cloud image (it does not work, thats why we use ISO)
+## 3. Import the cloud image (it does not work, thats why we use ISO)
 ```
 qm disk import "${VM_ID}" "${VM_IMAGE}" "${VM_STORAGE}"
 ```

-# Attach the disk to the VM and set it as boot
+## 4. Attach the disk to the VM and set it as boot
 ```
 qm set "${VM_ID}" --boot order=scsi0 \
   --scsi0 "${VM_STORAGE}":vm-"${VM_ID}"-disk-0,cache=writeback,discard=on,ssd=1
 ```

-# Convert the VM into a template
+## 5. Convert the VM into a template
 ```
 qm template "${VM_ID}"
 ```